-Boards must ensure that Workforce Solutions Office staff enters support services into TWIST under the Support Services tab, as follows:

-202 Family/Child Care

-Start Date

-Fund Source

-End Date (same as start date)

-Comments—Note redetermination date of 12-month eligibility period

 B-702.a: TANF Applicant Child Care

 Boards must be aware of the following:

 Individuals who apply for TANF and obtain employment prior to TANF certification are eligible to receive child care.
 To receive TANF Applicant child care, individuals must receive a referral from HHSC to attend a WOA, locate employment, or have increased earnings prior to TANF certification need child care to accept or retain employment.